ialbert/bio/docs/index.md

 - converting between formats: GenBank, GFF, FASTA
 - extracting a subset of information: get coding sequence for a specific gene
 - visualizing alignments as DNA and peptide space
 - visualizing mutations with standardized nomenclature
-- exploring biological taxonomies
+- exploring biological taxonomies: what is the *lineage of SARS-COV-2*?
-- finding the definition for terms: i.e. what is a `CDS`?
+- finding the definition for terms:  *minisatellite* vs *microsatellite*?
-- inspecting functional annotations: what is
+- inspecting functional annotations: what is a *tolerance induction to tumor cell*?

 `bio` combines and represents data from different sources, GenBank, SRA, Gene Ontology, Sequence Ontology, NCBI Taxonomy trough a unified interface.